-Final IB grades are determined by three externally marked exam papers in the fourth semester and an internally marked individual investigation, which is submitted as a lab report at the end of the third semester.
-Predicted grades of students are calculated using the results from their summative assessments at the end of Grade 11.
+Final IB grades are determined by two externally marked exam papers in the fourth semester and an internally marked individual investigation, which is submitted as a lab report at the end of the third semester.
+Predicted grades of students are calculated using the results from their summative assessments for 2 years.